matthewmueller/rfcs/text/0000-migrations.md

 - A file in Google Cloud Storage
 - A table in a different database, which is not being used for the actual data

+While these use-cases can enable new workflows, in this spec we're focussing on the migration table that lives in the same database as the data that is being accessed by Prisma.

+## Terms

+### Migration Operation

 ## Up and Down

 The avid reader will notice over the course of reading this spec, that we don't talk much about `up` and `down`, which is an integral part of many existing migration systems outside of Prisma.
-Let's discuss, why `up` and `down` is **mostly** not needed in the Prisma migrations system and what the exceptions are.
+Let's discuss, why `up` and `down` is _mostly_ not needed in the Prisma migrations system and what the exceptions are.
-In many migration systems as [Flyway](https://flywaydb.org/) or [Go Migrate](https://github.com/golang-migrate/migrate), users provide both the actual migration (aka `up`) and the reversal of the migration `down`.
+In many migration systems as [Flyway](https://flywaydb.org/) or [Go Migrate](https://github.com/golang-migrate/migrate), users provide both the actual migration (aka `up`) and the reversal of the migration (`down`).
 Providing the reversal by hand is only needed, if the migration system can't deduce it automatically.
 As the Prisma migration steps are defined on a higher abstraction level than the underlying database, Prisma is able to reverse every migration step that it provides.

 There are exceptions to this, when Prisma is not able to deduce the reversal of a migration.
-This is the case, when database-specific migrations such as `runSql` are being used.
+This is the case, when custom database-specific low-level migrations such as `runSql` or `runMongo` are being defined by the user.
 As arbitrary, complex SQL queries could be provided here, Prisma is not supporting the automatic reversal here.
 These, however shouldn't be necessary in the 99% use-case.
-The Prisma migrations system even exists for over 2 years without having these escape hatches.
+The Prisma migrations system even exists for over 2 years by now without having these escape hatches, while adding more support for database-specific primitives like indexes.

 ## Modes of operation

 ### Opting-in and out of file-based migrations

-To keep the current ease-of-use and minimal getting started experience, users will be able to start a new Prisma project without knowing the concept of migration files.
+To keep the current ease-of-use and minimal getting started experience, users will be able to start a new Prisma project without the need to know the concept of migration files.
 Prisma will migrate from Datamodel A to Datamodel B with the same mechanics which power the migrations today - automatically determining the steps needed to perform the migration.
-As soon as the user hits the use-case to enter the migration files-based migration system, a simple `prisma migrate generate` will opt the user into the file-based migration system.
-From this point on, for each `prisma migrate` new files will be created into a folder called `./migrate`, relative to the `prisma.yml` file.
+As soon as the user hits the use-case to enter the file-based migrations system, a simple `prisma migrate generate` will opt the user in to the file-based migration system.
+From this point on, for each `prisma migrate` new files will be created into a folder called `./migrate` (which is configurable), relative to the `prisma.yml` file.
 To opt out of this workflow again, the user needs to delete the `./migrate` folder.
 From there on, the automatic migrations will be active again.

-The difference between the automatic migrations and the file-based migrations is, that automatic migrations don't require to be [in lockstep with the migration table](#keeping-migrations-in-lockstep).
+> The difference between the automatic migrations and the file-based migrations is, that automatic migrations don't require to be [in lockstep with the migration table](#keeping-migrations-in-lockstep).

-### Running Prisma as an embedded binary or as a server
+### Running Prisma as an embedded binary or a server

 Another dimension that plays a role for migrations is the mode in which Prisma runs.
 Prisma in the future will both be available as a binary that can be shipped as a library in specific languages and also a stand alone server, that can be deployed as a separate infrastructure component.
 In which mode Prisma is running, has an influence on how the introspection flow looks like.
 The main relevant difference for migrations is, that the binary gets the datamodel that it takes as a basis to expose the GraphQL API injected on boot time.
-With this approach, the binary is representing a single-tenant approach, where per running binary only one datamodel can be exposed.
+With this approach, the binary is representing a single-tenant approach, where per running binary only one datamodel can be exposed as an API.
 In contrast to that, the server gets the datamodel injected in runtime and is able to serve multiple Prisma projects at the same time.
-This means for migrations, that the pure database migration doesn't change, no matter if Prisma binary or Prisma server is being used to access the data.
+This means for migrations, that the database migrations doesn't change, no matter if Prisma binary or Prisma server is being used to access the data.
 The action of applying the datamodel however, differs.
-While the binary can just be restarted and will serve the new datamodel, the server needs to receive an api call to the migrations api to serve the new datamodel for a specific project.
-The command that is only needed by the server will be called `prisma apply-datamodel`.
+While the binary will get the datamodel injected on boot time, the Prisma server will need to set the datamodel for a project with a specific action.
+We call that command `prisma apply-datamodel`.

 ### Dimensions

 Taking these 2 dimensions of opting in or out of the file-based migrations and using a Prisma binary or server thereby represent 4 different modes in which the migration system can be operated.

-## Opting out of Prisma's migration system

-While Prisma provides a great migration experience, users still can always opt out of the Prisma migration system through running their own migrations, re-introspecting the database and generating a new Prisma Client based on the new datamodel, that results from the introspection.
-A legit use-case is, that an organization already has experience and proven workflows around an existing migrations system like Rails migrations.
-In order to incrementally adopt, the team can keep migrating the database using Rails, while generating the Prisma datamodel based on the state of the database schema.
-Prisma then has a read-only relation to the database schema, while still being able to read and write data.

 ## The migration loop